pxcanz/Tech-Help/Automation/HMI/btp-siemens-and-rockwell.md

-# Configuring [Basic] Touch Panel with Ethernet/IP
+# Configuring [Basic] Touch Panel with Ethernet/IP and Siemens Controllers

 The Basic Touch Panels (BTP) and Touch Panels (TP) can be configured to with different drivers.
 This guide will show how to configure the Rockwell / Allen Bradley Ethernet/IP driver.
 In this guide we will be configuring it on a BTP.
 For the software in this example, we will be using the free offering of Visu+2 Express however, the licensed Visu+2 can also be used.